martinseilair/martinseilair.github.io/_posts/2018-11-06-linalg-gaussian.markdown

 categories: jekyll update
 excerpt_separator: <!--more-->
 ---
 [Linear algebra](https://en.wikipedia.org/wiki/Linear_algebra) is a wonderful field of mathematics with endless applications.
 Despite its obvious beauty, it can also be quite confusing.
-Especially, when it comes to subspaces, inverses and so on.
+Especially, when it comes to subspaces, inverses and determinants.
 In this article, I want to present a different view on some aspects of linear algebra with the help of [Gaussian distributions](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) and [Bayes theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).
 <!--more-->
 <script src="https://d3js.org/d3.v5.min.js" charset="utf-8"></script>
 <script type="text/javascript" async src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_SVG"></script>